 This means you can trade most stocks for free without being charged.
-These brokers can make money in other ways through lending money, and through different types of trades that still have commissions.
+These brokers can make money in other ways, like lending money from some types of trades that still have commissions.

 There are designated times that you can buy and sell in the American stock market, called the New York Stock Exchange (NYSE).

 Basic Stock Market Terminology:

 BUY/LONG- Buying a stock anticipating that it increases in value is called going long.

 SELL/SHORT- Selling a stock anticipating that it decreases in value is called shorting.

 DAY TRADING- Buying and selling the same stock on the same day.
 You have to buy and sell a stock for it to be considered a full trade.

 SWING TRADING- Entering a trade by either buying or selling but not completing it.
 Swing traders hold on to stocks for days, weeks, or even longer.

 OPEN- The price that a stock is at when the market opens.

 ASK- The lowest price a seller is asking for a stock.